History of English Literature | Anglo-Saxon to Modern Era

 Pre-Chaucerian Period (500-1340)

 History of English literature normally starts with Anglo-Saxon period.
-The English literature written during Anglo-Saxon period is the Old English Literature.
-This literary period was of 600 years.
+The English Literature written during Anglo-Saxon period is the Old English Literature.
+This literary period was 600 years.
 Old English Literature includes works of diverse genres like chronicles, sermons, heroic poetry, translations of Bible, hagiography, legal writings, riddles, and many more.
 400 total manuscripts that have survived from this period and are of special interest.
-The compilation of the manuscripts of poetry from the Anglo-Saxon period is in these four major manuscripts: the Exeter Book, the Junius Manuscript, the Vercelli Book, and the Beowulf manuscript.
+(1) The compilation of the manuscripts of poetry from the Anglo-Saxon period is in these four major manuscripts: the Exeter Book, the Junius Manuscript, the Vercelli Book, and the Beowulf manuscript.
 The most notable manuscript from prose is Anglo-Saxon Chronicle, which is a historical record.
-Prominent writers from this literary period include: Alfred the Great, Aldhelm, Alcuin, Aelfric Bata, Aelfric of Canterbury, Bede, Cynewuf, Caedmon, Wulfstan, and others.
-In addition, Hygeburg, who was a female writer and a nun, is the first Englishwoman known to compose a complete literary writing.
+(2) Prominent writers from this literary period include Alfred the Great, Aldhelm, Alcuin, Aelfric Bata, Aelfric of Canterbury, Bede, Cynewuf, Caedmon, Wulfstan, etc. In addition, Hygeburg, who was a female writer and a nun, is the first Englishwoman known to compose a complete literary writing.

 From Chaucer to Tottel’s Miscellany